alemfg/SMF-Extension/README.md

 ### Download
 You can download the current version of the SMF Extension here [![][shield:release-latest]][GIT:release]

-The SMF extension can also be found on the [LibreOffice Extension Center](http://extensions.libreoffice.org/extension-center/smf-extension).

 **NOTE**: The extension itself is SMF.oxt.
 The example .ods worksheets demonstrate how to use the extension.

 ### Usage